data-mie/dbt-course/labs/lab2.md

 ## Lab 2: Jinja and Testing

+❗Remember to create a development branch `lab-2` at the beginning of the lab and at the end commit your changes to it and then merge the branch back to `main`.

 ## Kick-off Discussion Questions

 1. What are instances where more testing would have been useful at your company?
 What was the issue?
 What test would you have added?